obiba/amber-doc/admin/installation.rst

 ``APP_SECRET_KEY``              Encryption key
-``APP_SECRET_IV``               Secret string for the encryption's initial vector, ``APP_URL``                     JWT audience ``CLIENT_URLS``                 Comma separated client urls, for the CORS policy ``AMBER_STUDIO_URL``            Amber Studio app url, to be included in the notification emails ``AMBER_COLLECT_URL``           Amber Collect app url, to be included in the notification emails ``MONGODB_URL``                 The MongoDB connection string ``ENCRYPT_DATA``                Whether the patient/participant data should be encrypted in the database ``RECAPTCHA_SECRET_KEY``        The `reCAPTCHA v3 <https://developers.google.com/recaptcha/docs/v3>`_ secret key.
+``APP_SECRET_IV``               Secret string for the encryption's initial vector, ``APP_URL``                     JWT audience ``APP_API_KEYS``                The allowed API keys (comma separated values) for triggering backround tasks execution, ``CLIENT_URLS``                 Comma separated client urls, for the CORS policy ``AMBER_STUDIO_URL``            Amber Studio app url, to be included in the notification emails ``AMBER_COLLECT_URL``           Amber Collect app url, to be included in the notification emails ``AMBER_VISIT_URL``             Amber Visit app url, to be included in the notification emails ``MONGODB_URL``                 The MongoDB connection string ``ENCRYPT_DATA``                Whether the patient/participant data should be encrypted in the database ``OTP_TIMEOUT``                 Number of minutes during which the onetime password (OTP) sent by email is valid.
+Default is 5; when set to 0, the email-based onetime password is deactivated.
+This does not apply to the time-based onetime password (TOTP) procedure, which can be activated per user.
+``RECAPTCHA_SECRET_KEY``        The `reCAPTCHA v3 <https://developers.google.com/recaptcha/docs/v3>`_ secret key.
+``SIGNUP_WHITELIST``            List of email domains that are allowed to signup.
+Use '*' for wild card.
+Default is all.
+``SIGNUP_BLACKLIST``            List of email domains that are NOT allowed to signup.
+Use '*' for wild card.
+Default is none.
 ``GMAIL``                       The Gmail user name for the notification service (optional, only if Gmail transport service is used)
 ``GMAIL_PASSWORD``              The Gmail user password for the notification service (optional, only if Gmail transport service is used)
 ``SENDINBLUE_API_KEY``          The `Sendinblue <https://www.sendinblue.com/>`_ API key for the notification service (optional, only if Sendinblue transport service is used)
-``SMTP_HOST``                   The SMTP server host ``SMTP_NAME``                   The SMTP server name ``SMTP_SECURE``                 Whether the SMTP connection should use SSL ``SMTP_REQUIRE_TLS``            Whether the SMTP connection should use TLS (when secure is false)
+``SMTP_HOST``                   The SMTP server host ``SMTP_PORT``                   The SMTP server port ``SMTP_NAME``                   The SMTP server name ``SMTP_SECURE``                 Whether the SMTP connection should use SSL ``SMTP_REQUIRE_TLS``            Whether the SMTP connection should use TLS (when secure is false)